JillAClark/geoserver/doc/en/user/source/services/wfs/reference.rst

 GetFeatureWithLock (WFS 2.0.0 only)
 -----------------------------------

-A **GetFeatureWithLock** operation is very similar to a **GetFeature** operation, only this time when the set of features are returned from the WFS server, the features are also locked in anticipation of a subsequent transaction operation.
+A **GetFeatureWithLock** operation is similar to a **GetFeature** operation, except when the set of features are returned from the WFS server, the features are also locked in anticipation of a subsequent transaction operation.

 CreateStoredQuery (WFS 2.0.0 only)